Emu Plains railway station: Ticket machine shelter ()

 A face brick shelter with corrugated metal gabled roof with round gable motif, reflecting the original station building, is located at the western end of Platform 1 just off the platform stairs and exit to Mackellar Street.
 The platform and stair sides are open with a corrugated metal steel framed awning along the platform elevation.
 It provides shelter to the ticket machine.

-Platforms 1 & 2 (1884 & 1907)
+Platforms 1 and 2 (1884 and 1907)

 Both platforms are roadside platforms with brick faces on the bottom half and concrete faces on the upper half indicating raised platform levels.
 The concrete decks of the platforms are finished with asphalt.
 Platform 1 was constructed in 1907 as part of the duplication of the Western rail line.
 An earlier steel shelter dating c.
 1994 is located on Platform 2 to the west of the station building.
 A new canopy with steel supports and awning frame is currently under construction along Platform 1.
 Modern aluminium palisade fencing, timber bench seating, lighting and security and safety equipment are the other features of the platforms.

 On the northern (McKellar Street) side of the Up Platform are 11 jacaranda (J.mimosifolia) trees possibly dating to the early 1900s.